 There are so many options for mixing your own aromatherapy oils that it can be easy to get overwhelmed by all the choices.

 Not to worry - with my top 5 tips for mixing aromatherapy oils, you can quickly learn how to blend essential oils and then...

-Confidently begin blending essential oil lotions and potions for any
+Confidently begin blending essential oil lotions and potions for any mood or moment.

-One way to think about essential oils is by organizing them into Scent
+Here's a helpful starting point for mixing your own aromatherapy oils.
+One way to think about essential oils is by organizing them into Scent Groups:

-Floral - such as lavender, geranium, jasmine and rose
+such as lavender, geranium, jasmine and rose

 such as lemon, grapefruit, orange and bergamot

 such as cinnamon, ginger, nutmeg and pepper

 such as cedarwood, patchouli and sandalwood

 such as peppermint, chamomile, eucalyptus and rosemary

 Knowing your basic groups can help guide you in mixing essential oils.

 There are two more ways to classify essential oils using different types of categories: Energetic Effect and "Notes".
 Learn more about them in my eBook, 6 Secrets for Mixing Essential Oils.

 Start by buying one or two essential oils from each scent group.